Board of Directors

-Prior to retirement in 2014 John worked for the Bureau of Drug and Alcohol Services at the State of NH as a Project Manager/Systems Analyst.
+Prior to retirement John worked for the Bureau of Drug and Alcohol Services at the State of NH as a Project Manager/Systems Analyst.
 He coordinated all NH State data on Treatment programs reported to the SAMHSA (Substance Abuse and Mental Health Services Administration).

 John is a CCAR Certified Recovery Coach and has also had their Ethics training.
 While volunteering for HOPE of NH he was part of a Federal funded program to provide Recovery Coach services to specific groups of people that had substance abuse, those coming out of the criminal justice system, multiple DWIs, and Veterans.
 While at HOPE John was the Recovery Coach Director where he coached clients provided by the State as well as the Recovery Coaches.
 John enjoys art, photography, running and riding motorcycle.

 Leah is a New Hampshire native and has lived in Derry for 10+ years.
 She is passionate about community service, helping others and believes in leading an active and healthy lifestyle.
 This includes supporting the recovery community.